The Pool of London (painting)

-The Pool of London is a 1906 work by French artist André Derain.
+The Pool of London is an oil on canvas painting by French artist André Derain, from 1906.

+History and description

 It is in the collection of Tate Modern.
 At the suggestion of Ambroise Vollard, Derain travelled to London to paint works that reflected the popularity of Claude Monet's earlier London series.
 The painting depicts the Pool of London, a stretch of the River Thames, as seen from London Bridge.